matthewpennell/matthewpennell.com/_posts/2020-12-31-yearly-lists.md

 ## Reading

-One might have assumed that a year of enforced solitude would increase the amount of time spent reading, but since a large portion of the downtime in my pre-pandemic life was spent in airports and hotels, I actually read a lot less than usual.
-If this home-based, travel-free existence is going to carry on into 2021, I should make more of an effort to read at other times of the day than the half-hour before bed.
+One might have assumed that a year of enforced solitude would increase the amount of time spent reading, but since a large portion of my pre-pandemic downtime was spent in airports and hotels, I actually read a lot less than usual.
+If this home-based, travel-free existence is going to carry on into 2021, I should really make more of an effort to read at other times of the day than the half-hour before bed.

-Anyway, here's this year's list, broken down as always into fiction, non-fiction, and comic books.
+Anyway, here's this year's list, broken down as always into fiction, non-fiction, and comic books:

 ### Fiction